SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Reward Design Process

 \section{Reward Design Process}

 This section details our approach to designing a robust reward system that guides models toward genuine spatial reasoning while preventing degenerate solutions.
-Our reward design emerged from iterative refinement to address systematic reward hacking behaviors observed during training.
+Our reward design emerged from iterative refinement to address systematic reward hacking behaviors observed during training as shown in \autoref{tab:reward_ablation1}.
 Early experiments revealed that models readily exploit loopholes in reward functions—particularly when spatial localization rewards were provided without proper constraints.
-To empirically motivate our design choices, we first present an ablation over successive reward components on the STVQA\textsubscript{val} split, followed by details of observed behaviors and analysis.
+To empirically motivate our design choices, we first present an ablation over successive reward components on the STVQA\textsubscript{val} split, then an ablation over the object-count/relation-count weights inside the count reward, and finally discuss the observed reward-hacking behaviors and the rationale behind each component.